Overview of the Raw Foods Diets

 scientist.
 You may subscribe, as a public subscriber, to Vinny's

-private Facebook page, Google+ page, or Twitter feed by using
+public Facebook page or Twitter feed by using

-Click below to like this webpage on Facebook or Google+:
+Click below to like this webpage on Facebook:

 - Raw Animal Foods Diet, also known as RAF or RAFD.
 This term was apparently coined by followers of Aajonus Vonderplanitz' Primal Diet, although the term may really refer to any RAF diet